ccloc

 Type: double

 Defines the begin of the noise window if envelope is enabled.
 The mean is computed from the noise window and removed from the whole envelope.
 This value is relative to the first P arrival.
-If not given then noiseBegin is set to signalBegin.
+If not given, noiseBegin is set to signalBegin.
 The minimum mean of both defined noise windows is used finally.

 profile.$name.noiseEnd